RPGTheGreat/anti-spam/README.md

 P.S 2: This is just a release that is modified by me to suit the best my needs.
 If you find it on your taste, I'm happy.
 I'm not about to add complicated things only if I need them.

-P.S 3: Remember if you don't get any notification in #mod-logs, that means you haven't added with lowercase the name of  logchannel in config (this is because discord channels cannot have uppercase for some reasons but voice channels can.
+P.S 3: Remember if you don't get any notification in #mod-logs, that means you haven't added with lowercase the name of  logchannel in config (this is because discord channels cannot have uppercase for some reasons but voice channels can.)

-P.S 4: If you have any problem join our support server[Discord](https://discord.gg/yqAGXbz)
+P.S 4: If you have any problem join our support server [Discord](https://discord.gg/yqAGXbz)